Siiir/python3-drawing_algorithms/README.md

-# Python3 Drawing Algorithms
+# Drawing Algorithms

 ## Overview
-This repository contains two projects that use Python's `turtle` module to create graphical representations of colorful patterns.
+This repository contains projects that use Python's `turtle` module to create graphical representations of colorful patterns.
 These projects were developed as solutions to competition tasks in the field of Computer Science for Polish children.

 ## Projects
 1. **Dywan i Żółw (Carpet and Turtle)**